-This course will give students practical experience in removal and replacement of weld-on
+This course will give students practical experience in removal and replacement of weld-on and adhesive bonded panels, door skins, and rocker, quarter and top panels.

 TB 245 PRODUCTION BODY REPAIR

 In this course, students' work will be compared to industry flat rate charges used when repairing damage.
 The learning experiences are simulated to on-the-job work conditions stressing quality and shop flat-rate time.
 Students will be expected to function as an employer would expect in areas such as dependability, working independently, and customer relations.